 - 1 daikon, shaved

 - 100 grams datterini or cherry tomatoes or any other tomatoes that you have, minced (adjust the amount according to your taste)

 - Chives, chopped finely (optional)

-- 2 tablespoons white or red wine vinegar
+- 1/8 cup white or red wine vinegar

 - Fine salt

-- Peel daikon & cut off both ends.
+- Peel the daikon and cut off both ends.
 Shave the pulp with a peeler.
-Mix the daikon with a lot of rock salt using your hands and squeeze the radish pulp a little bit while mixing.
-Leave for half an hour.
-Move them to a strainer.
-Rinse under tap.
-Squeeze out excess water.
+Mix the daikon with a lot of coarse salt using your hands and squeeze the radish pulp a little bit while mixing.
+Leave for half an hour or more.

-- In another bowl, mix vinegar, salt & pepper.
+- In another bowl, mix the vinegar, salt the pepper.
 Add a pinch of sugar to break the sourness of the vinegar.
 Pour on the salad.
-If it needs more, adjust the amount of dressing.
+If it needs more, adjust the amount of the dressing.